-The Indian Resources Section conducts and supervises civil litigation on behalf of the United States both in the prosecution of suits for the benefit of Indian tribes or members of such tribes and in the defense of suits asserting the unconstitutionality of statutes designed to protect the rights of Indian tribes or their members.
-These defensive suits include, but are not limited to, suits against the Department of the Interior and its officials resulting from agency action taken for the benefit of Indian tribes or their members.
+The Indian Resources Section conducts and supervises civil litigation on behalf of the United States both in the prosecution of suits for the benefit of federally recognized Indian tribes and their members and in the defense of suits challenging statutes, regulations, and agency action designed to protect the rights of Indian tribes or their members.
+These defensive suits include, but are not limited to, suits against the Department of the Interior and/or the National Indian Gaming Commission and their officials.
 Lawsuits brought by Indian tribes or their members against the United States or federal officials are generally the responsibility of the Natural Resources Section (See USAM 5-7.000).
-The Indian Resources Section's docket includes protection of tribal assets or jurisdiction, assertion of Indian rights to property including hunting, fishing, land, water rights and the protection of tribal sovereignty in such areas as taxation, alcoholic beverage control, law enforcement and reservation boundaries.
+The Indian Resources Section's docket includes cases involving protection of tribal real property, including lands, water rights, and mineral rights.
+In addition, the Section litigates to protect hunting and fishing rights, reservation boundaries, and tribal jurisdiction.

 5-14.130 - Information Concerning the Conduct of Indian Litigation by the United States

-A useful source of information concerning the law relating to Indian litigation and the United States' role therein, is contained in Felix S. Cohen's Handbook of Indian Law and the American Indian Law Deskbook.
+Information concerning federal Indian law and the role of the United States is set forth in in Felix S. Cohen’s Handbook of Indian Law and the American Indian Law Deskbook.
 The attorneys in the Indian Resources Section have extensive experience based on litigating a broad range of issues and are available as a resource to the entire Department.
 Guidance concerning the role of the Department of Justice in the conduct of affirmative litigation to protect tribal rights and resources is set forth in a 1979 letter from the Attorney General to the Secretary of the Interior.
 A copy of the letter can be found in the ENRD Resource Manual at 59.

 5-14.200 - Organization